barbosab/pythia-ai/README.md

 ### Running locally

-Make sure you have NPM and node installed, and from the root `pythia-ai` directorty, run the following:
+Make sure you have NPM and node installed, and from the root `pythia-ai` directory, run the following:

 - npm install
 - npm start